Squeezie: Music

 In 2019, he released two songs, Le gaming c'est fini and Bye bye feat.
 Joyca.
-Squeezie and Joyca dilmed a video where they compose in collaboration a summer hit in 3 days, Bye Bye, in competition with Kezah and Freddy Gladieux, who composed the song Mirador with the same constraints.
-They are then judged by the singer/rapper Gims who designates Mirador as "winner".
+Squeezie and Joyca filmed a video where they collaboratively composed a summer hit in 3 days, Bye Bye, in competition with Kezah and Freddy Gladieux, who composed the song Mirador with the same constraints.
+They were then judged by the singer/rapper Gims who designated Mirador as the "winning summer hit".
 The two singles have had some success, going so far as to be performed live at the Solidays 2019 music festival by their authors.
-They are also broadcast in several nightclubs and on national radio stations such as Fun Radio.
-The two singles are classified in the sales rankings of several musical platforms and the title Mirador will even be officially certified gold.
+They have also been broadcast in several nightclubs and on national radio stations such as Fun Radio.
+The two singles are classified in the sales rankings of several musical platforms and the title Mirador has even been officially certified gold.

+Gaming

+Squeezie, along with Gotaga and Brawks, founded a French-based esports organization known as Gentlemates.
+They have multiple esports teams competing in games like Valorant, League of Legends, and Age of Empires.